Translating Classical Buddhism to Modern English

 爾時,世尊默然而許。 時,薩遮尼犍子知佛世尊默然受請已,歡喜隨喜。 從座起去。 The Bhagavān then silently accepted this.
 When he knew the Buddha, the Bhagavān, had silently accepted his invitation, Satyaka rejoiced and was glad.
 He rose from his seat and departed.

 爾時,薩遮尼犍子於彼道中,語諸離車: 「我已請沙門瞿曇及諸大眾供設飯食。 汝等人各辦一釜食,送至我所。」 47.
-While they were on the road, Satyaka told the Licchavis, “I’ve offered to provide a meal to the ascetic Gautama and everyone in his large assembly.
+While they were on the road, Satyaka told the Licchavis, “I’ve offered to provide a meal to the ascetic Gautama and everyone in his great assembly.
 Each of you, make a pot of food and bring it to my place.”

 諸離車各還其家,星夜供辦。 晨朝送至薩遮尼犍子所。 薩遮尼犍子晨朝灑,掃,敷座。 供辦淨水,遣使詣佛,白言: 「時到。」 48.
 Each of those Licchavis returned to their homes and prepared the offerings by starlight.
 They brought them to Satyaka’s place early in the morning.
 Satyaka mopped, swept, and preparing seats.
 Once he had arranged the offerings and clean water, he dispatched a messenger to tell the Buddha, “The time has arrived.”

 爾時,世尊與諸大眾,著衣持鉢,往薩遮尼犍子所,大眾前坐。 薩遮尼犍子自手奉施清淨飲食,充足大眾。 食已,洗鉢竟。 薩遮尼犍子知佛食竟,洗鉢已,取一卑床於佛前坐。 爾時,世尊為薩遮尼犍子說隨喜偈言: 49.
-The Bhagavān and the large assembly then put on their robes and took their bowls to Satyaka’s place, and the congregation sat in front.
+The Bhagavān and the great assembly then put on their robes and took their bowls to Satyaka’s place, and the congregation sat in front.
 Satyaka respectfully provided them pure food with his own hands until the assembly was satisfied.
 After eating, they finished by washing their bowls.
 When he knew the Buddha was done eating and had washed his bowl, Satyaka fetched a humble seat and sat in front of the Buddha.
 The Bhagavān then recited these verses to gladden Satyaka:

 • 「於諸大會中,